UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 Miocic is frequently held up as a kind of athletic embodiment of his hometown.
 That's a double-sided coin.

-On one side, many Clevelanders see themselves in Miocic's work ethic and his tendency to have to travel a longer road than others.
+On one side, Clevelanders see themselves in Miocic's work ethic and his tendency to have to travel a longer road than others.
 That's a fair assessment.
 After all, he had to pile up an 8-2 UFC record (five of those wins were knockouts) before receiving a title fight in the comparatively thin heavyweight division.
 Once he had the shot, he promptly flattened the favored Werdum in less than three minutes.

 That was May 14, 2016, 36 days before LeBron James and the Cavaliers ended Cleveland's half-century drought of major sports championships.
 Miocic led the victory parade.
-The native son has become not only a symbol of the city but also a good-luck charm to those Clevelanders who follow sports, which is pretty much all of them.
+The native son has become not only a symbol of the city but a good-luck charm to those Clevelanders who follow sports, which is pretty much all of them.

 "He's one of us," says Papesh, also a Cleveland native.
 "He's the perfect person to carry forth what Cleveland is.
 Hardworking, don't get anything for free, nothing's handed to you.
 How many times did he have to fight to get a title shot?
 How many times did he have to prove himself?
 It's what Cleveland is, and I think Cleveland has latched on."